adhamhaithameid/international_phone_number_field/README.md

 ## Disclaimer

-This package is provided as is, without warranty of any kind.
+This package is provided as it is, without warranty of any kind.
 Use it at your own risk.

 ```